FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 Next up on the table is the "The database page size in bytes".
 The documentation gives us a few different pieces of important information, though nothing more about what this data means beyond that sentence.
 The basic idea here is that no matter how large our database file may be it will always be divided into sections of equal size.
-Not unlike how a term paper may be divided into 8.5" by 11" (or A2) pages.
-Not super important now, but we are going to come back to that later.
-Let's take a look at some of information provided by the documentation.
+Not unlike how a book may be divided into the same size of page.
+Not super important now, but we are going to come back to pages after we get though the database header.

+Let's take a go over some information provided by the documentation.
 First it says that the value starts at byte index 16, and has a length of 2.
 Let's take a look at what these two bytes look like by extending our program.

 ```rust